 Radio Station Complex | Room 377

-Home of KTXT-FM, Texas Tech's only student run broadcast entity.
-The complex will feature five studios.
-Two of the studios will have glass windows facing into the adjacent hallway so that passers by can see the inner-workings of the radio station.
-The production rooms will feature high quality audio equipment for recording, and special sound proofing to allow for studio-quality production.
-The area is also being wired for cable TV to monitor local and cable news stations, and there will be interconnectivity between the complex and other areas of the building such as the News Central lab and the TV studio allowing for “live” reports.
+The Radio Station complex is the home of KTXT-FM, Texas Tech's only student run broadcast entity.
+The complex feature five studios.
+Two of the studios have glass windows facing into the adjacent hallway so that passersby can see the inner-workings of the radio station.
+The production rooms feature high quality audio equipment for recording, and special sound proofing to allow for studio quality production.
+The area is also wired for cable TV to monitor local and cable news stations, and there is interconnectivity between the complex and other areas of the building such as the News Central lab and the TV studio, allowing for “live” reports.

 News Central Lab | Room 375

 Donated by the Lubbock Avalanche-Journal